ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 └────────┴───────────────┴──────────────┴────────────────────┴─────────┴──────────────────┴────────────────┘
 ```

-Not that header can be detected only if there is at least one column with non-String type.
-If all columns have String type, header is not detected:
+Note that the header can be detected only if there is at least one column with a non-String type.
+If all columns have String type, the header is not detected:

 ```sql
 SELECT * FROM format(CSV,